0xPARC/0xparc-intro-book/src/ec.typ

 ]

 So each point on $E(FF_p)$ is an ordered pair $(X,Y) in FF_p^2$ satisfying @bn254eqn.
-Okay, actually, that's a white lie: conventionally, there is one additional point $O = (0, oo)$ called the "point at infinity" added in (whose purpose we describe in the next section).
+Okay, actually, that is a white lie: Conventionally, there is one additional point $O = (0, oo)$ called the "point at infinity" added in (whose purpose we describe in the next section).